The Ruth & Isaac Project

 After Naomi’s sons and husband die in Moab, she releases her daughters-in-law back to the families.
 But Ruth “clings” to Naomi and refuses to leave her.
 Her decision to go with Naomi was a great sacrifice.
 Rather than remarry among her own people, Ruth leaves her homeland and goes to Israel as a widow, the very lowest member of that society.
 Still, Ruth dutifully goes out to the fields and provides for herself and her mother-in-law.
 It is an act of great courage on her part, as well as a loving sacrifice—to care for the needs of Naomi, while her own future was anything but secure.

-To Pre-Order Hold Me ‘Til My River Jordan, click the button below to begin the checkout process.
+To Purchase Hold Me ‘Til My River Jordan, click the button below to begin the checkout process.

 Give A Caregiver The Gift Of A Read That Feels Their Pain